 The thing is, home isn't really where you live permanently, is it?
 It’s a feeling bigger than that.
 A sensation of relief upon arrival in a space.
 Relief and safety define home for me, somewhere I can be myself completely.
 "Within the privacy of your own home” is a phrase that comes to mind.
 I feel home when I feel free to do literally anything, eat, sleep, dance, scream, cry.
 It makes sense that for many of us, our family home retains this sense of homeliness, as our parents have provided security and privacy throughout our upbringing.
 A safe haven, a personal space of sanctuary within the security of the family home.
 A bubble inside a bubble.
 It just so happens that this bubble has physicality and is quite often constant and so we come to associate home with its physical elements; bed linen patterns, the heaviness of crockery, side cupboards with odd coasters and mantlepieces decorated with various family photos.

-Home isn’t always where your family is and when you leave home you leave the bubble.
-Eventually, the bubble bursts and you look for a new home.
-Finding home for me has always been a journey of acceptance, coming to face the fact that I’ve moved on and now I must invest in a new territory.
+I'm lucky to always have a home with my parents and thanks to the wonderful family in my life I also have a home with my partner's parents but these are homes I don't live in, I'm not anywhere near these physical bubbles and I've had to build a new home, my first home.
+Moving away has made me appreciate the care and emotional investment that goes into building a home and I've attempted to learn from my loved ones when trying to build one for myself.
+Finding home for me has been a journey of acceptance, coming to face the fact that I’ve moved on and now I must invest in a new territory.
 A territory that is no longer within someone else's bubble.
 I have to make it safe, I have to make it free, I have to make it secure.
-It doesn't occur in an instant, as it must become a familiar constant it takes time, repeated entries and adjustments before it nonchalantly and surreptitiously shifts to home.
+It doesn't occur in an instant.
+It must become a familiar constant and by nature that takes time, repeated entries and adjustments before it nonchalantly and surreptitiously shifts to home.